yakosgit/STAT656_COVID_PROJECT/Status_Update.md

 # Step 3:
-*ToDelete (During the course of 2, you'll run into moments where your explanation is vague or there is something you don't understand or can't relay using non-technical language.
-Identify these moments here, using a list.)*

-Here we identified a couple of concepts mentioned in step 4 that need further clarification.
+Here we identified a couple of concepts mentioned in step 2 that need further clarification.
 So we raise a couple of questions and attempt to answer them:

   ### 1. What does it mean to bin the probabilities for plotting?